StamLab/network-motifs/README.md

 Programs
 =========
 find_3node_motifs
-Quickly enumerate all 3-node network motifs in a directed graph.
+Quickly enumerate all 3-node network motifs in a directed graph, with connection-type information.

 motif3_network_changes
 What do all three-node network motifs look like in a different graph?
 This is useful for comparing two graphs.
 Say you have biological regulatory networks in graph form over two cell type samples.
 How do all 3-node feedforward loops found in one cell type's graph distribute over all 13 three-node network motifs in the second cell type's graph?